(poems on the death of Ursula K. Le Guin)

 M. F. McAuliffe (The Crucifixes and Other Friday Poems

 , I'm Afraid of Americans

 ) was shocked and saddened by the death of Ursula K. Le Guin.
-Written over the succeeding twelve months, these poems describe an accumulating, multi-layered experience of personal and communal loss.
+Written over the succeeding twelve months, these poems are the aftershocks of personal and communal loss.

 "The poems are heart-rending and at the same time full of love."

 ; author, DeathCats, The Lizard's Tail, Bedside Manners, Black Novel With Argentines, The Censors: A Bilingual Selection of Stories

 "Each day the world got a day's worth of worse, and went on," McAuliffe writes.
 And this sensibility of endurance, of "climbing chalk cliffs by front teeth alone" gives us this a particular grief, a critique and context, a poetic something-more, on the death of Ursula K. Le Guin.
 A monumental monument, a sending forth of some Great Ship, a pain-spattered sunset, a howling and more."

 , and A Memoir and Soft Hearted Stories: Seeking Saviors, Cowboy Stylists, and Other Fallacies of Authoritarianism

 |$9.00 incl. postage (U.S.)